 Despite this there are ways you can help yourself to keep as psychologically well as possible during this time.
 Below we have a collection of suggestions, webpages, podcasts and apps that we hope can help.

-Professor David Clark, (the National Clinical Director for all the NHS services like iCope) has made the following recommendations:
+In addition: Professor David Clark, (the National Clinical Director for all the NHS services like iCope) has made the following recommendations:

 In the current stressful situation, it is important that we pay attention to mental health as well as physical health.
 Here are some tips that may help manage very understandable anxiety and worry.